Rudolf Hess: Flight to Scotland

 Hitler stripped Hess of all of his party and state offices, and secretly ordered him shot on sight if he ever returned to Germany.
-He abolished the post of Deputy Führer, assigning Hess's former duties to Bormann, with the title of Head of the Party Chancellery.
+Hitler abolished the post of Deputy Führer, assigning Hess' former duties to Bormann, with the title of Head of the Party Chancellery.
 Bormann used the opportunity afforded by Hess's departure to secure significant power for himself.
 Meanwhile, Hitler initiated Aktion Hess, a flurry of hundreds of arrests of astrologers, faith healers and occultists that took place around 9 June.
 The campaign was part of a propaganda effort by Goebbels and others to denigrate Hess and to make scapegoats of occult practitioners.

 US journalist Hubert Renfro Knickerbocker, who had met both Hitler and Hess, speculated that Hitler had sent Hess to deliver a message informing Winston Churchill of the forthcoming invasion of the Soviet Union, and offering a negotiated peace or even an anti-Bolshevik partnership.
 Soviet leader Joseph Stalin believed that Hess's flight had been engineered by the British.
 Stalin persisted in this belief as late as 1944, when he mentioned the matter to Churchill, who insisted that they had no advance knowledge of the flight.
-While some sources reported that Hess had been on an official mission, Churchill later stated in his book The Grand Alliance that in his view, the mission had not been authorized.
+While some sources reported that Hess had been on an official mission, Churchill later stated in his book The Grand Alliance that in his view, the mission had not been authorised.
 "He came to us of his own free will, and, though without authority, had something of the quality of an envoy", said Churchill, and referred to Hess's plan as one of "lunatic benevolence".

 After the war, Albert Speer discussed the rationale for the flight with Hess, who told him that "the idea had been inspired in him in a dream by supernatural forces.
 We will guarantee England her empire; in return she will give us a free hand in Europe."
 While in Spandau prison, Hess told journalist Desmond Zwar that Germany could not win a war on two fronts.
 "I knew that there was only one way out – and that was certainly not to fight against England.
-Even though I did not get permission from the Führer to fly I knew that what I had to say would have had his approval.
+Even though I did not get permission from the Führer to fly, I knew that what I had to say would have had his approval.
 Hitler had great respect for the English people ..."
 Hess wrote that his flight to Scotland was intended to initiate "the fastest way to win the war."